 Equity Release Calculator

-In a nutshell, equity release is a tax efficient way to access the money tied up in your current property, by using a ‘lifetime’ mortgage or loan.
+Equity release is a tax-efficient way to access the money tied up in your current property, by using a ‘lifetime’ mortgage or loan.
 Essentially a specialist mortgage product is arranged and secured against your home in exchange for a lump-sum cash payment, a series of regular tranches or a combination of the two.
 You can also obtain a guaranteed facility, which will be held in reserve and enables you to access additional funds in the future, without having to submit a further application.

-One of the benefits of an equity release scheme, is that no monthly payments are required.
-Instead the interest generated by the equity release lifetime mortgage is added to the outstanding loan balance each month and repaid when the property is either refinanced or sold after the mortgage holder dies or moves into long-term care.
-Following sale, any remaining funds, once the equity release mortgage is repaid, will be forwarded to your estate, unless other arrangements have been made.
+One of the benefits of an equity release scheme is that no monthly payments are required.
+Instead, the interest generated by the equity release lifetime mortgage is added to the outstanding loan balance each month and repaid when the property is either refinanced or sold after the mortgage holder dies or moves into long-term care.
+Following the sale, any remaining funds, once the equity release mortgage is repaid, will be forwarded to your estate unless other arrangements have been made.

 Other benefits include: